EECA INTERACT 2019

 The deadline for all applications is September 20, 2019.

-EECA INTERACT 2019 is organized by AFEW International, Amsterdam Institute of Global Health & Development (AIGHD), AFEW Kazakhstan and the Kazakh Scientific Center of Dermatology and Infectious Diseases.
+EECA INTERACT 2019 is organized by AFEW International, Amsterdam Institute for Global Health & Development (AIGHD), AFEW Kazakhstan and the Kazakh Scientific Center of Dermatology and Infectious Diseases.

 If you have any further questions, please contact Helena_Arntz@AFEW.nl.